istio/enhancements/README.md

 - have circulated your idea to see if there is interest
    - through Community Meetings, working group meetings, discuss.istio.io lists, or an issue in github.com/istio/istio
 - (optionally) have done a prototype in your own fork
-- have identified people who agree to work on the enhancement
+- (optionally) have identified people who agree to work on the enhancement
   - many enhancements will take several releases to progress through Alpha, Beta, and Stable stages
   - you and your team should be prepared to work on the approx. 9mo - 1 year that it takes to progress to Stable status
-- are ready to be the project-manager for the enhancement
+- (optionally) are ready to be the project-manager for the enhancement

 ## Why are Enhancements Tracked